 But that’s unimportant when we’re more concerned about what the Drink of the Day should be.
 Our Editorial Board met on this topic and decided to turn to a modern classic: the Kentucky Buck.
-Created by Erick Castro, a proprietor of San Diego bars Polite Provisions and Raised by Wolves, the drink apparently came into being during his days working at Bourbon and Branch in San Francisco.
+Created by Erick Castro, the drink apparently came into being during his days working at Bourbon and Branch in San Francisco.
 (By the way, we’ve covered some of his other cocktails, notably the Five Point Palm Exploding Heart Technique cocktail in honor of Kill Bill and the Piña Verde for Gilligan’s Island.
 If you would like something lower in alcohol we would steer you in the direction of the Django Reinhardt.)

 The Kentucky Buck is appropriate as a summer drink and pays homage to the family of cocktails known as bucks.
 The recipe spread to bars everywhere, and it was named a modern classic by Imbibe Magazine in 2014.

-A buck is what you have when you mix ginger beer and citrus with the base spirit of your choice.
+A buck is a drink that mixes ginger beer and citrus with the base spirit of your choice.
 The formula works across most spirits, perhaps the best known being the somewhat insipid Moscow Mule that uses vodka.
 Keep in mind that ginger beer has a sharper ginger flavor than ginger ale and is the way to go when mixing up anything in the buck family.
 A variation on a classic Whiskey Buck cocktail, the Kentucky Buck adds strawberry and bitters to create an easy drinking cocktail everybody loves.

 - Collins Glass